pawniemiec/devops-manifest/PIPELINE.md

 - Load/Performance tests are performed
 - User Acceptance Testing proceeds
 - Upon successful UAT, changes are scheduled to be deployed in Production (details to be agreed)
-- Production deployment is performed (automatically or
+- Production deployment is performed (automatically or manually, depending on decision made)

 ## Local development

 - Developer creates their environment initially from `local-dev-repo` which contains:
   - git client
   - local drone client
   - local repository (docker registry docker container at localhost:5000)
   - local kubernetes (virtualbox + minikube)
   - templates (repo, drone & kube)
 - Developer creates initial E2E tests for all functions to be created
 - Developer creates unit tests for 100% for their code (ideal world)
 - Developer creates code and tests it manually
 - Developer creates deployment files (if not present) and pushes the code to VCS which triggers automatic pipelne

 ## Environment variables

 The following environment variables will be used across all applications with given values:

 - `ENVIRONMENT`